adambard/learnxinyminutes-docs/c.html.markdown

 // any other function that calls that function.
 However, it's standard practice to
 // always add the function prototype to a header file (*.h) and then #include that
 // file at the top.
 This prevents any issues where a function might be called
-// before the compiler knows of its existence; while also giving the developer a
+// before the compiler knows of its existence, while also giving the developer a
 // clean header file to share with the rest of the project.

 // Your program's entry point is a function called "main".
 The return type can